textileio/community/docs/powergate/cli/pow_reputation_addSource.md

 ### Synopsis

-Aadds a new external source to be considered for reputation generation
+Adds a new external source to be considered for reputation generation

 ```
 pow reputation addSource [flags]